 Why should you build a family tree?
 In this post, I’ll give you my top reasons for building a family tree.
 I hope you are inspired to starting working on yours right away!

 What’s this I hear?
 You haven’t started building a family tree!

 You are worried that it’s too hard?
 A boring activity for retirees?

 With all of the advances made possible by technology over the past few decades, I feel confident in saying that this isn’t your grandmother’s genealogy.
-It’s easier than ever before, and you don’t even have to leave your house.
+It’s easier and more fun than ever before, and you don’t even have to leave your house.

 Family tree research is seriously exciting

 If you are looking for some excitement, you might be surprised to find out that you can find just about any kind of adrenaline rush you need while hunting down details about your ancestors.
 Contained within the family tree of just about any family is enough drama for a soap opera, complete with all of the plot twists.